JLCR/Deep_RL_Unity_Navigation/report.md

 The learning algorithm used to solve Unity environment (bananas) is **Deep Q-Network (DQN)**.

-As an input the vector of state is used instead of an image so convolutional neural nework is replaced with deep neural network.
+As an input the **vector of state** is used instead of an image so convolutional neural nework is replaced with **deep neural network**.
 The deep neural network has following layers:
 - Layer: input= 37 (state size) -> output= 64
 - Layer: input= 64 -> output= 32